gatewaycash/gateway/README.md

 Please feel free to submit pull requests after an issue has been opened and a discussion has occurred.

+More information specific to each module can be found in the README.md for that module.

 ## Questions and Concerns

 Feel free to send email to <hello@gateway.cash> with any ideas,